 Erickson believes that site accessibility is similar to a civil or human rights issue.
 With a significant amount of the population affected by disabilities that can inhibit the online experience (50 million Americans), content needs to be concise and revamped to make it easier to read.

-First, to fuel inclusion for underserved minorities, Erickson felt it was important to educate stakeholders on the importance of color contrast and font size for populations with visual impairments.
+First, to fuel inclusion for underserved minorities, Erickson felt it was important to educate stakeholders on the importance of color contrast and font size for populations with low or limited vision.

 Although there was initial resistance from some in the department over the disruption these changes might create, Erickson was able to showcase the benefits.
 He was very grateful for the open-minded and customer-service oriented leadership who wanted to deliver the best site experience possible.
 They were also willing to provide extra resources and accessibility tools as needed.

-Erickson and his team laid out a plan and received buy-in from the top to change the code for screen readers used by visually impaired people.
+Erickson and his team laid out a plan and received buy-in from the top to change the code for screen readers used by people with low or limited vision.
 By working behind the scenes and not changing the look of the site, he was able to produce incremental and minimally disruptive improvements.
 This achieved remedies for code violations and increased support for the project.

 Next, the team used an automated accessibility scanning tool called AMP (Accessibility Management Platform) by Level Access.
 This helped to monitor accessibility issues, and determine the most egregious violations.
 By putting away the mouse and using a screen reader to access the site, it was clear when there were missing headings and language specifications.